microsoft/ai-developer/Labs/lab-06.md

 ## Review

-In this exercise, we explored **content filtering** in **Azure AI Foundry** to support the development of safer and more responsible AI applications.
-We applied built-in filters, adjusted content moderation settings, and created custom rules to block unwanted content within Azure AI Foundry Studio.
+In this exercise, we explored **content filtering** in **Microsoft Foundry** to support the development of safer and more responsible AI applications.
+We applied built-in filters, adjusted content moderation settings, and created custom rules to block unwanted content within Microsoft Foundry Studio.
 This enhanced our proficiency in implementing ethical and secure AI solutions.

-You have successfully completed the below tasks for **content filtering in Azure AI Foundry**:
+You have successfully completed the below tasks for **content filtering in Microsoft Foundry**:

 - Implemented **Azure AI Content Safety** to ensure responsible AI interactions.
 - Applied **built-in content filters** to block harmful or inappropriate responses.
-- Configured **custom content moderation rules** within **Azure AI Foundry Studio**.
+- Configured **custom content moderation rules** within **Microsoft Foundry Studio**.
 - Adjusted **content filtering settings** to align with ethical AI guidelines.

 ### Congratulations on successfully completing the lab!
 Click Next >> to continue to the next lab.